Flowers That Mean I Love You

 5 Flowers That Say "I Love You" in Victorian Times

 Flowers that say I love you have long been a beautiful means to convey one's feelings.
 In today's world, white lilies are especially appropriate to express your deepest sympathies while red roses have long symbolized romantic love.
 In the Victorian age, that intent was heightened as Victorians used flowers to express complex emotions.
 So which I love you flowers are best for you?

-If you are looking for different ways to say "I love you," look no further than the five flowers below for inspiration:
+If you are looking for different ways to say "I love you," look no further than the five flowers below for inspiration.
+These are some of the best gifts that say I love you:

 Tulips represent the first declaration of love in Victorian flower language.
 If you are saying "I love you" for the first time, they make an especially meaningful bouquet for the occasion.
 Since this moment is a significant event in your relationship, and will likely be looked back on in the future, the beloved tulip will sweeten the moment.
 With these flowers meaning I love you, you let her know how you feel and it give you both a wonderful memory in the future.

 Has your loved one put you under a spell?
 Do you dream of him or her often, think about them constantly, or walk around in a dreamy haze?
 Gift her purple or light purple (lavender) roses to let her know that she has bewitched you, in a very good way.
 Men equally appreciate flowers to say I love you, so don't be shy ladies!
 Signifying "enchantment," fresh purple roses heighten the romantic feelings between the two of you and show her just how much you think about her.